cruhl/typescript-tooling/packages/typescript-tooling/README.md

 }
 ```

-It's important to know `npx tst scripts` or `npm run tst:scripts` doesn't override scripts you've defined.
+It's important to note `npx tst scripts` or `npm run tst:scripts` won't override
+scripts you've defined.

+## Notes

+-

 ## Disclaimer

-_This is my first usable open-source tool!_ I would greatly appreciate help
+_**This is my first usable open-source tool!**_ Any help making TST more
-making TST more "professional."
-Please open an issue if you have any comments,
+"professional" would be greatly appreciated.
+Please open an issue if you have
-feedback, or suggestions...
+any comments, suggestions, or feedback...

 ## License